Why Does RAM Come In Powers of 2? (RAM Explained)

 Secondary computer storage is where the computer stores data that is not immediately needed.

 This would be the hard disk drive and other internal bulk data storage forms, such as SSDs.
 Secondary storage is slower but non-volatile, which means it can store data permanently.

 The next level below secondary storage is tertiary storage.
 Tertiary storage is external bulk data storage not necessary for the operation of a computer.

-This might look like tapes and optical discs, and are usually reserved for large-scale operations.
+These might look like tapes and optical discs and are usually reserved for large-scale operations.

 Tertiary storage devices are typically connected to computers via physical data cables or server farms.

 A newer example of tertiary storage is cloud storage.
 Data is stored on several other devices and retrieved over the internet.